About this listing

 In Lima...check the internet, or our printed info and brochures in the desk drawers.

 5. BARRANCO DISTRICT

 South of us is the small district of Barranco, a quaint colonial bohemian town with its famous Puente de los Suspiros (Bridge of Sighs); Museo Pedro de Osma (Av Pedro de Osma 421-423); a belvedere to the ocean; a nice place to savor 'anticuchos' and 'picarones' (building halfway on the stairs as you go down to the Bridge); handmade, inexpensive jewelry; paintings from local artists; a very active night life: bars, discos, peña shows: typical dances at enclosed locales, such as, La Candelaria (292 Av Bolognesi), and La Dama Juana (230 Av Panamá, merges with Av Panamá/Roosevlet in Miraflores), stand-up comedy, and others.
 Watch your belongings!
-Never hang your handbag or others on the back of the chair...I use a carabiner to attach my handbag at the chair next to me where I can see it.
+Never hang your handbag or others on the back of the chair...I use a carabiner to attach my handbag at the chair next to me, where I can see it.

 Guests usually walk around Miraflores district to get the feeling of the city.
-Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a bus to go East or West along Benavides Ave, get in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
+Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a mini bus or bus to go East or West along Benavides Ave, get in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
 There are walking and bike tours around Miraflores, also.